A ·

-A generic term for a glazed opening that allows daylight to enter into a
+A window is a glazed opening that allows daylight to enter into a

-building and can be opened for ventilation.
+building and may be able to be opened for ventilation.
 Windows can be one of your home's

 most attractive features.
 Windows provide views, daylighting, ventilation,